Location

 striking contrasts of colour, with orange sands, savannah, blue waters and yellow gorges.

-the renowned Etosha National Park, and a diverse range of national parks and nature reserves.
+in the renowned Etosha National Park, and a diverse range of national parks and nature

-1000 miles along the west coast, with its spectacular, haunting atmosphere and its towering
+for 1000 miles along the west coast, with its spectacular, haunting atmosphere and its

 If you are looking for unspoilt natural beauty and a spell-binding safari experience, come to